enessariyildiz/enessariyildiz/README.md

-### Hi there 👋
+### Hey, I'm Enes 👋

-- 🔭 I’m currently working on C#
+- I’m currently working on C#
-- 🌱 I’m currently learning C# and Flutter & Dart
+- I’m currently learning C# and Flutter & Dart
+- I'm currently a senior student at Computer Programming Department.

 <!--
 **EnesSariyildiz/enessariyildiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.